Disclosure Fact Checked

 You can normally check what fees are payable by heading over to the provider's website.
 This should, of course, be done before you open an account.

-Trading Tools & Features
+Trading Tools and Features

 Additionally, look to see if the app offers price alerts and real-time notifications.
 This will ensure that you stay ahead of the game at all times.
 We should also note that a lot of traders in South Africa are interested in automated investing.

-Education, Research & Analysis
+Education, Research, and Analysis

 Device Compatibility